-Former gay activist, Charlene Cothran, boldly renounced her homosexual lifestyle in her own African-American gay and lesbian magazine, Venus
+“Coming out of the closet” has a new meaning for former gay activist, Charlene Cothran after boldly renouncing her homosexual lifestyle in her own African-American gay and lesbian magazine, Venus

 For 29 years of her life Charlene Cothran fought passionately for the gay community through organising, supporting and participating in countless marches and lobbying efforts.

 Thirteen years after founding Venus magazine to promote the concerns of homosexuals like herself, Charlene completely transformed its editorial policies, starting with her public confession on the front page in 2006.

 Her article, entitled "Redeemed!
 10 Ways to Get Out of the Gay Life, If You Want Out", detailed the reason behind her sudden conversion.